andyzito/chatgpt-improvements/README.md

 This one is pretty simple.
 It listens to the whole page for the relevant keypress, and when detected, it shifts focus to the chat box.
 I picked `/` because that's what Youtube uses.

 Future improvement: Add a setting to change `/` to other keys if desired.

+### Working `<spoiler>` tags in responses

+This scans message content for `<spoiler>...</spoiler>` in the text response and replaces it with actual functioning spoiler tags.

+Example use case: "Give me a riddle and output your answer in a spoiler tag."

+Sample custom instructions (untested): "You can output text that is hidden except on hover by using <spoiler> </spoiler> tags."

+Future improvement: Adjustable styles in settings.

+Future improvement: Support other spoiler markup types, like `>!`.

+### Resizable chat box

+This allows you to resize the chat box by dragging from the upper right corner.
+I find this useful when typing out very long messages:
+- I can make a nice big textarea for myself to draft in
+- I can shrink the chat box back down so I can see the whole conversation (by default, the chat box at max height covers the last few lines of the convo)

+When you press Enter to submit a message, the manual resizing is reset so that it will go back to auto-resizing until the next time you resize manually.

+Future improvement: Watch for other submission types (e.g. clicking the submit button) to restore auto-resize.

+Future improvement: Setting to enable/disable the size reset.

+Future improvement: Prettier drag handle.

+### Only submit on `^ CTRL + Enter / ⌘ CMD + Enter`

+You can now type away without fear of accidentally submitting your message early!
+Much like the similar functionality in Slack (and elsewhere), this reverses submission behavior so that normal Enter presses will just type a newline. `⇧ SHIFT + Enter` will do the same thing, as it did before.
+To actually submit, use `^ CTRL + Enter` or `⌘ CMD + Enter`.

+Future improvement: Alternate mode to do confirm dialog before submit?